 “If your kid allows someone to follow them on TikTok, that person can privately message them, and that’s where phone numbers or emails can be exchanged, which could lead to private conversations off the app.”

-According to CBS, TikTok has had some issues with collecting data on child users without parental consent
+According to CBS News, TikTok has collected data on underage users without parental consent

 “TikTok settled a case with the U.S. Federal Trade Commission for $5.7 billion for collecting data on child users without parental consent, back when the app was called Musical.ly.
 It was the largest civil penalty the agency ever collected for a children’s data-privacy case.”